x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-mail-flow-and-client-access-exchange-2013-help.md

 > Each organization requires at a minimum one Client Access server and one Mailbox server in the Active Directory forest.
 Additionally, each Active Directory site that contains a Mailbox server must also contain at least one Client Access server.
 If you're separating your server roles, we recommend installing the Mailbox server role first.

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
-Visit the forums at <A href="https://go.microsoft.com/fwlink/p/?linkid=60612">Exchange Server</A>.
+Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkid=60612).

 ## How do you do this?